ezq/mediacenter/README.md

 - Ensure the required ports are open on your server.
 - SSL certificates are automatically generated with Let's Encrypt.
+- The Cloudflare-DDNS container ensures your subdomains always point to the correct IP.
 - You can adjust the values in the `docker-compose.yml` file according to your needs.

 ## Contributions